ddileepp/life_skills/Good_Practices_for_Software_Development.md

 One thing that really stood out to me was the idea of over-communicating.
 I used to think updating the team occasionally was enough, but I now understand how important it is to immediately inform everyone if requirements change or if something might delay the deadline.

-I also hadn’t thought much about small habits like not missing calls and calling back within 5–10 minutes.
-It seems simple, but it actually shows responsibility and professionalism.

 Another valuable learning for me was how to ask better questions.
 Instead of just saying “it’s not working,” I realized it’s important to clearly explain the problem, mention what I’ve already tried, and share screenshots or code snippets.
 That makes it much easier for others to help.

 ---